mattcarlotta/snackables/README.md

 ## Parse Method

-If you wish to manually parse Envs from a Buffer or file or cache, then parse will read a string, Buffer, or even CachedEnvFiles and parse/assign their contents.
+If you wish to manually parse Envs, then parse will read a string or Buffer and parse their contents.

 ### Parse Argument Options

 parse accepts two arguments in the following order:
 ```
-src: string | Buffer | CacheEnvFiles,
+src: string | Buffer,
 override: string | boolean
 ```